-For example, if someone obviously raped another person, then they would be charged with a felony.
+For example, if someone raped another person, they would be charged with a felony.
 Other offenses, however, are considered “wobblers,” meaning that the discretion of the prosecutors and the defendant's prior sex-related criminal history will determine how it will be categorized.

 How Often Do You Handle Sex Crime Cases That Involve The Use of Drugs or Alcohol?